 During the trip, the Reverend Dr. Price raised $10,000 and upon his return in 1882 was elected to the presidency of what then had developed into Zion Wesley College.

 Also in 1882, neighboring citizens of Salisbury contributed funds to the College and extended an invitation to the trustees to relocate to their community.
 The trustees accepted the invitation and purchased 40 acres of land and a house to accommodate the future growth of the institution.

-In 1887, at the recommendation of Price and by an 1887 Act of the North Carolina Legislature, the name Zion Wesley College as changed to Livingstone College in honor of David Livingstone, British Christian missionary, philanthropist and African explorer.
+In 1887, at the recommendation of Price and by an 1887 Act of the North Carolina Legislature, the name Zion Wesley College was changed to Livingstone College in honor of David Livingstone, British Christian missionary, philanthropist, and African explorer.

 The College consists of two schools, an undergraduate college of arts and sciences and a graduate school of theology.
 Livingstone College is accredited by the Southern Association of Colleges and Schools.

-The 272-acre campus is located in historic Salisbury, North Carolina, a town of 30,000 within an hour’s drive of two major metropolitan areas: Charlotte and the Piedmont Triad of Greensboro, Winston-Salem and High Point.
-1100 students from 21 states and several foreign countries attend.
+The 272-acre campus is located in historic Salisbury, North Carolina, a town of 30,000 within an hour’s drive of two major metropolitan areas: Charlotte and the Piedmont Triad of Greensboro, Winston-Salem, and High Point.
+1100 students from 21 states and several foreign countries attend this HBCU.